slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On balance

 <!--
-- alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo
+> *"Where there is too much, something is missing." (...)

-> *"Where there is too much, something is missing."
+"Sunshine all the time makes a desert."
 -- Proverb*

--->
+- alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo -->

 > *"Everything should be made as simple as possible, but not simpler."